bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

     It was released in 2016, so contains some older terminology like “Development Team” or “Scrum roles”, but the core principles remain topical.
 Available on [Amazon](https://www.amazon.com/Scrum-Insights-Practitioners-Guide-Companion/dp/0692807179) and [Barnes & Noble](https://www.barnesandnoble.com/w/scrum-insights-for-practitioners-hiren-doshi/1125252333?ean=9780692807170).

-3. _[Mastering Professional Scrum](https://www.amazon.com/Mastering-Professional-Scrum-Coaches-Challenges/dp/0134841522)_: _A Practitioner's Guide to Overcoming Challenges and Maximizing the Benefits of Agility _by Stephanie Ockerman and Simon Reindl.
+3. _[Mastering Professional Scrum](https://www.amazon.com/Mastering-Professional-Scrum-Coaches-Challenges/dp/0134841522)_: _A Practitioner's Guide to Overcoming Challenges and Maximizing the Benefits of Agility_ by Stephanie Ockerman and Simon Reindl.
 The book delves deeper into implementing Scrum principles, creating a strong team foundation, delivering value, and improving teams and organizations.
 Available on [Amazon](https://www.amazon.com/Mastering-Professional-Scrum-Coaches-Challenges/dp/0134841522) and [Barnes & Noble](https://www.barnesandnoble.com/w/mastering-professional-scrum-stephanie-ockerman/1132975155).
 4. _[Scrum Mastery](https://www.amazon.com/Scrum-Mastery-Geoff-Watts-Agile/dp/B091NN3QBD/)_ (2nd edition) by Geoff Watts.
 What makes a great Scrum Master?
 Geoff has been coaching Scrum teams for over twenty years.
 In the 2021 updated edition of this book, he shares a collection of stories and practical guidance on servant leadership and nurturing a high-performing team.
 Available on [Amazon](https://www.amazon.com/Scrum-Mastery-Geoff-Watts-Agile/dp/B091NN3QBD/).

+## Caution: old versions of the Scrum Guide vs. the 2020 version

+Keep in mind: the Scrum Guide gets revised every few years.
+Here’s the [timeline overviewing the differences](https://scrumguides.org/revisions.html) between the Scrum Guide versions since 2010, when the first version was published.

+For example, “The Development Team” wording is used throughout (changed to “The Developers” in the 2020 version, so that nobody thinks there’s another team within the Scrum Team).
+The core hasn’t changed, but there are minor differences that might be confusing.

+This article highlights the 4 [most important changes to the Scrum Guide](https://www.scrum.org/resources/blog/what-4-key-changes-scrum-guide-tell-us-about-scrum) and gives a rundown of other changes worth mentioning.
+It’s a part of a series of almost 60 articles [explaining various aspects](https://www.scrum.org/scrum-guide-2020) that changed in the 2020 version of the Scrum Guide.

+Most of the articles and books you’ll be using in your preparation were written when the previous versions of the Scrum Guide were active.

+Just be aware that there are differences, and refer to the latest edition of the Scrum Guide to whenever in doubt.

 ## Conclusion